flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180824-pumpkin-spice.md

     craze as we know it today.
   card_citation: ''
 card_3:
-  card_text: "> a\x1CIt represents a sense of goodness, natural abundance and old values that people think are good.”\n> \n> Cindy Ott, author of a\x1CPumpkin: The Curious History of an American Icon,\" on how Americans have used pumpkin pie & the spices in it to maintain connections to nature and our country's beginnings.
+  card_text: "> ax1CIt represents a sense of goodness, natural abundance and old values that people think are good.”n> n> Cindy Ott, author of ax1CPumpkin: The Curious History of an American Icon," on how Americans have used pumpkin pie & the spices in it to maintain connections to nature and our country's beginnings.
 America is the only country in the world that consumes pumpkin as a seasonal food or drink."
   card_citation: ''
 card_4:
   card_text: >-